Skip to content

 Body Sizes Small (up to 500g)

-Threat Factors Plantations, Pesticide Poisoning, Habitat Fragmentation, Aforestation
+Threat Factors Pesticide Poisoning, Habitat loss and fragmentation, Aforestation, Tree planting

 The Rufous-tailed Scrub Robin is a medium-sized insect-eating bird, resembling a nightingale in its shape, long legs and habit to hop on the ground and extend its tail upwards.
 Its head and upperparts are rufous brown, white belly, and tail rufous tipped with black and white spots that are revealed when the tail is fanned.
 The head pattern is prominent, with a dark eye stripe and a pale supercilium.
 It is very noisy in the mating season and can be recognized by its rufous tail, which it spreads and bobs up and down.